RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganOrderedList.rst

 The search of an unordered linked list required that we traverse the nodes one at a time until we either find the item we are looking for or run out of nodes (``None``).
-It turns out that the same approach would actually work with the ordered list and in fact in the case where we find the item it is exactly what we need.
+It turns out that the same approach would work with the ordered list and no changes are necessary if the item is in the list.
 However, in the case where the item is not in the list, we can take advantage of the ordering to stop the search as soon as possible.